devadula-nandan/Unstop_Frontend_Task/README.md

-# Getting Started with Create React App
+# Unstop Frontend Developer Task
 This is a task given at Unstop, for a Frontend developer role.

 Tech used: